nijoe1/TAS/README.md

 ### Tableland:
 - Replacing the centralized GraphQL infrastructure of EAS with a decentralized network for faster and complex queries.
 [Tableland Queries](https://github.com/nijoe1/TAS/blob/main/client/lib/tableland.js)
+- Implemented a mechanism to create new tables within the contract whenever the number of entries exceeds **100,000**, surpassing Tableland's table limitation.
+This ensures the protocol can handle an unlimited number of schemas and attestations, with only SQL queries needing modification.
+Through the unionAll function applied to similarly created tables, the protocol's data remains accessible and structured.
 ### IPFS and Filecoin:
 - Utilized for storing attested files securely, ensuring persistent data storage and accessibility.
 ### Lighthouse Storage: